 Visitors wishing to research the history of their properties or family will find that we are able to access a wealth of information from the archives and help is available from one of the volunteers if requested.

-If you need further information, would like a volunteer to meet you at the Museum or would like to become involved then please contact the Secretary, Jackie White at [email protected]
+If you need further information, would like a volunteer to meet you at the Museum or would like to become involved then please contact the Secretary, Dave Shepherd at email@example.com

 The Village History Website